talesh/magento-security-checklist/README.md

   * Disable remote file inclusion: `allow_url_fopen = Off` and `allow_url_include = Off`
   * Set `open_basedir` and `upload_tmp_dir` to appropriate directories for you distro/installation
 * Are there any (development) files or database dumps lying around in the production document root that are not intended for public useage (for example info.php, phpinfo.php, dbdump.sql.gz)?
-* Does an unecessary `.git` folder or `.gitignore` file exist in your production filesystem?
+* Does an unnecessary `.git` folder or `.gitignore` file exist in your production filesystem?
 * Do all your folders in your docroot have the appropriate permissions set? (for example var/logs, /var/report, install)?
 * Have you analyzed your HTTP response headers for problems?
   * [Analyse your HTTP response headers](https://securityheaders.com/)